FlineDev/AnyLint/README.md

 # AnyLint

-Lint anything by combining the power of Swift & regular expressions.
+Lint any project in any language using Swift and regular expressions.
+With built-in support for matching and non-matching examples validation & autocorrect replacement.
+Replaces SwiftLint custom rules & works for other languages as well! 🎉

 ## Installation